 Weather-related incidents, such as floods, can also cause foundation damage.
 Heavy rain or snow can result in soil erosion, leading to shifts in the soil that support the foundation.
 Homeowners should monitor changes in the soil around their property and consider implementing preventative measures such as proper grading, landscaping, and gutters to protect their foundation from damage.

-By being aware of these common problems, homeowners can take action to prevent foundation damage and maintain the integrity of their home.
+By being aware of these common problems, homeowners can take action to prevent foundation damage and maintain their homes’ integrity.

 Severity of Damage